About Course

 Course Description

-This comprehensive Initial Security Officer Training—Powers of Arrest and Appropriate Use of Force—is officially recognized by the California Bureau of Security and Investigative Services (BSIS) and fulfills the mandatory training requirement for security guard registration in California.
+This comprehensive Initial Security Officer Training—Power To Arrest and Appropriate Use of Force—is officially recognized by the California Bureau of Security and Investigative Services (BSIS) and fulfills the mandatory training requirement for security guard registration in California.

 Designed for both aspiring and current security professionals, the course provides critical legal and procedural training on the authority and limitations that security guards must operate within.
 Unlike peace officers, security personnel must follow a specific legal framework.
 This course ensures you meet the mandatory training standards set by BSIS.

-To support your learning, a downloadable Training Manual is provided and required for this course.
+To support your learning, a downloadable BSIS Power To Arrest and Appropriate Use of Force Training Manual is provided and required for this course.
 The manual serves as a study guide and reference to help you follow along with the lessons, reinforce key concepts, and prepare for real-world application.

 What You’ll Learn